liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-infopath.md

 XSN files that use the following scenarios need to be remediated.
 If remediation doesn't occur, these forms fail post migration.
 The common scenarios are as follows:

-- XSN or UDCX makes SOAP calls that aren't supported in the target environment.
+- XSN or universal data connection (UDCX) files make SOAP calls that aren't supported in the target environment.
 These forms need to be updated to call supported endpoints.
 - XSN uses managed code that requires remediation.
 Managed code isn't supported on the target platform.
 - InfoPath forms that use people picker fields.
 These fields need to be updated with the new user's identity post migration because the on-premises identity (for example, Windows claims) doesn't match the user's Microsoft 365 identity.